PliegerNicolas/ft_malloc/README.md

 - Marena is the only element defined on the stack.
 Each thread has it's own instance as it is set as ThreadLocal.
 - From left to right, the bigger element includes the smaller ones.

+Is stored on the stack:
+- The marena header (thus the pointers to the mregion heads).

+Is stored on the heap (via mmap):
+- Each mregion catalogued through their headers.

 ![ft_malloc_internal_structure](.assets/ft_malloc_internal_structure.png)

 ## libft_mini